 Of course, nothing could be further from the truth.
 Today’s senior living communities offer residents a great amount of flexibility with their schedules, meals, and activities.
 Residents spend their days as they wish to, without being restricted in any way.

 Some senior living communities even focus on encouraging residents’ independence.
-Frontier Management communities, for example, offer an award-winning SPARK program which inspires residents to take on active social roles and tasks throughout their community.
+Frontier Senior Living communities, for example, offer an award-winning SPARK program which inspires residents to take on active social roles and tasks throughout their community.
 Read about how SPARK positively impacts our residents’ lives.

 Find a Community in your area